Starts With Home is a city-wide non-partisan campaign to build public and political support for addressing the housing affordability crisis in Ottawa.

 Understanding people’s pathways in the homelessness system is an important part of creating robust coordinated access where people can get the help they need while only telling their story once.
 Taking inventory of all of the poverty-reduction services, agencies, and programs will help us build a more interconnected system of shared resources.
 Working together effectively helps people better access the resources they need.
 Together, we’re greater than the sum of our parts.

-We look forward to sharing with you the results of our system inventory project in 2023.
+We look forward to sharing with you the results of our system inventory project.

 We know the solution to homelessness is affordable housing for all.
 Yet it can feel impossible to find an affordable home.
 Illegal renovictions are a part of the reason why our neighbourhoods are rapidly changing.
 While there are many stories of tenants being pushed out of their homes, there is no hard data to support the claims.